sd17spring/sd17spring.github.io/_activities/debugging-and-profiling.md

 import pdb

 def factorial(n):
- """ Computes the factorial of the non-negative input integer n """ return_val = 1
+ """Compute the factorial of the non-negative input integer n.""" return_val = 1 pdb.set_trace()
- pdb.set_trace()
  for i in range(n):